bzhanglab/DeepRescore2/README.md

 ```

+As a reference, we uploaded all the input data used in our manuscript, including two label free datasets (PRIDE ID: PXD000138 and PXD023665) and one TMT datasets (UCEC) into the zenodo website under the [ExampleData]() folder.

 ## Output

-DeepRescore2 will output each step results, including
+DeepRescore2 will output results of each step, including
 * Features
 * PhosphoRS
 * PGA